xmos/lib_i2s/doc/rst/lib_i2s.rst

 I²S `controller` uses hardware clock dividers and an efficient callback interface to achieve high throughputs.
 This also permits the use of non-32bit data word lengths if needed.
-:numref:`i2s_frame_master_62_5_speeds` shows the known working configurations when using one-bit ports for the data lines:
+:numref:`i2s_frame_master_62_5_speeds` shows the known working configurations when using one-bit ports for the data lines.

 |beginfullwidth|